Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 * Bricklet controls Solid State Relays (SSR)

-  * With offered SSRs it can switch up to 380V/25A AC or 50V/80A DC
+  * The offered SSRs can switch up to 380V/25A AC or 50V/80A DC

 * PWM possible (dimming of lamps, control speed of motors)